ABOUT

 BIO

-Beyond their individual practice, Voliakovsky founded Argentina Performance Art in 2018, a platform dedicated to the theory, research and archive of performance art in Argentina and the diaspora.
-As Director of APA, Voliakovsky has developed programs including editorial and curatorial projects that strengthen networks across South America.
-Voliakovsky holds a Bachelor’s degree in Design from the Faculty of Design, Architecture and Urbanism of Buenos Aires (2015) and simultaneously studied Visual Arts at the National University of the Arts (2010–2011).
-In 2019, she completed EmergeNYC at the Hemispheric Institute of Performance and Politics at New York University (NYU).
-In 2025, she finished a Postgraduate degree in Artistic and Political Practices in Latin America at the Faculty of Philosophy – University of Buenos Aires.
+Beyond their individual practice, Voliakovsky is the founder and director of Argentina Performance Art (since 2018), a platform dedicated to the theory, research, and archive of performance art in Argentina and its diaspora.
+They have given lectures at Harvard University, Purchase College (SUNY), HB Studio, the Consulate of Argentina in New York, and the National University of Colombia (Bogotá), among others.
+They hold a Bachelor’s degree in Design from the University of Buenos Aires (FADU-UBA), studied Visual Arts at the National University of the Arts (UNA), completed EMERGENYC at the Hemispheric Institute of Performance and Politics (NYU), and earned a Postgraduate degree in Artistic and Political Practices in Latin America from the University of Buenos Aires (FILO-UBA).
+They live and work between New York and Buenos Aires, and their work is part of several private collections.